timhagn/100-days-of-code/r1-log.md

   to #OSS repos : )

 ### R1D20
-* refactored "Random Quotes Machine"
+* reprog "Random Quotes Machine"
   #freeCodeCamp Project
-  to #React & #Redux
+  to #reactjs & #Redux
 * digged into Middleware
   & Currying with #ES6
 * did some @KhanAcademy challenges